 Our members come from all walks of life and heritage.
 Most are indigenous Métis of Mi'kmaw and Wampanoag heritage.
 Others are western Métis whose heritage may be Cree, Ojibwa, Blackfoot, Sioux, Cherokee, or others.
 Our commonalities are our inability to walk comfortably in the everyday worlds of either side of our heritage, and our wish to simply be who we are - Métis.

-What is the Certificate of Aboriginal Status that is issued by the Sou'West Nova Métis Council?
+What is the Certificate of Aboriginal Status that is issued by the Nova Scotia Wampanoag Council?

-It is an identification card - signifying that you are a person of aboriginal ancestry and recognized under the Canada Constitution Act, 1982 as such and therefore have all the rights, opportunities, and privileges accorded to aboriginal people.
-This card system is similar to the way Status Indians are registered with the Government of Canada through the Department of Indian and Northern Affairs and receive a "Certificate of Indian Status" card with an identification number.
+It is a membership card signifying that you are a Nova Scotia Wampanoag.
+It is an identification card signifying that you are a person of Wampanoag ancestry and under the Canada Constitution Act, 1982 should have all the rights, opportunities, and privileges accorded to aboriginal people.
 This card is used as an identification card for purposes such as:

 Harvesting rights (hunting, fishing, trapping, gathering) - (under negotiation)